#Project configuration

 .
 The Retype GitHub Action uses retype build

 .
-The command retype watch
+The command retype start

 If false